deryayigit/ceng-foundations/algorithms/basics/README.md

 ## Basic Algorithms and Links

-- Armstrong Numbers :
+- **Armstrong Numbers**:
   If the sum of the n-th powers of its digits equals the number itself, then the number is called an Armstrong number.
 Armstrong numbers have at least three digits.
-Also Armstrong numbers also called Narsistic numbers.
+Also Armstrong numbers also called Narcissistic numbers.

   Examples:
   - 153 → 1³ + 5³ + 3³ = 153 → Armstrong number